chrystalio/github-user-activity/README.md

 The GitHub User Activity CLI is an intuitive command-line tool crafted to fetch and elegantly display a GitHub user's recent activity.
 This tool transforms the conventional output into a visually engaging experience with colorized text and stylized ASCII art headers, making it not only more user-friendly but also visually appealing.

-Inspired by a project idea from [roadmap.sh Backend Projects](https://roadmap.sh/backend/projects), this tool aligns with the platform’s mission to empower developers.
-Roadmap.sh is a community-driven resource that offers meticulously curated learning paths and innovative project ideas across various technology domains.
-It provides detailed "roadmaps," comprehensive guides that delineate the essential steps, skills, tools, and technologies necessary to master different tech roles effectively.
+This project is inspired by [GitHub User Activity](https://roadmap.sh/projects/github-user-activity), an idea from roadmap.sh Backend Projects lists.
+Roadmap.sh is a community-driven platform that offers curated learning paths and project ideas to help developers master various technology roles.
+This CLI tool brings the concept to life by fetching and displaying a GitHub user's recent activity in a visually engaging and user-friendly manner.

 Whether you're a developer seeking to monitor your own project updates or a team lead needing to oversee your team's GitHub activities, this CLI tool offers a streamlined and enriched viewing experience, promoting greater productivity and insight into development workflows.